 Applicants for an academic scholarship must submit a scholarship application online at prattcc.edu/scholarships.
 Supporting documents include a transcript of high school grades and ACT results (recommended but not required).
-Scholarships covering tuition are limited to a maximum of 18 credit hours per semester, excluding athletic scholarships which cover up to 21 credit hours if they are enrolled in the PASS program).
+Scholarships covering tuition are limited to a maximum of 18 credit hours per semester, excluding athletic scholarships which cover up to 21 credit hours (if they are enrolled in the PASS program).
 Fees and room/board are not included in these scholarships and will be paid by the student.
-The scholarship application and any reference material should be mailed to Financial Aid Office, Pratt Community College, 348 NE State Road.
+Any reference material should be mailed to the Admissions Office, Pratt Community College, 348 NE State Road.
 61, Pratt, KS 67124.
 Nursing students will need to complete a separate scholarship application which is available at http://prattcc.edu/financial-information-nursing/nursing-scholarship.